redlegjed/test_measure_process_lib/docs/source/tmpl_class_reference.rst

             self.add_measurement(Resistance)

 *define_setup_conditions* consists of multiple calls to a method of *AbstractTestManager*, *add_setup_condition*.
 This takes as its argument a *SetupCondition* class. *SetupCondition* classes are described below in detail, but they contain the code that sets a single test condition, like temperature, humidity, voltage etc. The order that *SetupCondition* classes are added inside *define_setup_conditions* is important.
 It defines the order in which each condition is set.
-In the example below temperature is set first then humidity.
+In the example above temperature is set first then humidity.
 This means that when the test is run, the first condition to be set will be temperature, then humidity. *SetupCondition* classes usually define a range of values for their specific condition.
 For example the *Temperature* class might define two temperatures, 25 and 40 degC, while the *Humidity* class might define three levels: 45,55,65 %.
 When the test sequence is run the *TestManager* class will extract all the values of temperature and humidity.
 It will then form a loop based on the order of *add_setup_condition* calls.
 So in this example the loop will run through the conditions in this order:

 * Temperature: 25